-It is a two-year course, where students will complete 19 competencies.
-A 'Statement of Attainment' is awarded identifying the different modules which the student has completed.
+Students will complete 19 competencies.
+A 'Statement of Attain ment' is awarded identifying the different modules which the student has completed.
 Some examples of modules include:

 - Organise and complete daily work activities

 - Deliver a service to customers

 - Communicate electronically

 - Work effectively with others

 - Communicate in the workplace

-- Produce simple word-processed documents
+- Produce simple word processed documents